repoze/repoze.component/docs/adapter.rst

-  In the examples below, where a :term:`zope.component` API might expect an interface object (e.g. the interface ``ISomething``), the :mod:`repoze.component` API expects a compoment type (e.g. the string ``something``).
+  In the examples below, where a :term:`zope.component` API might expect an interface object (e.g. the interface ``ISomething``), the :mod:`repoze.component` API expects a component type (e.g. the string ``something``).
 Also, in the examples below, whereas :term:`zope.component` users typically rely on APIs that consult a "global registry", :mod:`repoze.component` provides no such facility.